Book Summary of Ulysses by James Joyce

 Structure of the Novel

-- The Telemachiad (Episodes 1-3): Focuses on Stephen Dedalus, mirroring Telemachus, Odysseus’s son.
+- The Telemachiad (Episodes 3 – 4) The focus is the story of Stephen Dedalus, mirroring Telemachus and Odysseus’s son.

-- The Odyssey (Episodes 4-15): Follows Leopold Bloom, the modern Odysseus, through his wanderings in Dublin.
+- The Odyssey (Episodes 4-15) The Odyssey follows Leopold Bloom, the modern Odysseus, in his travels within Dublin.

-- The Nostos (Episodes 16-18): Depicts Bloom’s return home and reconciliation with his wife, Molly Bloom.
+- The Nostos (Episodes 16-18) The show follows Bloom’s return home to reconcile with their wife, Molly Bloom.

 Chapter-Wise Summary